Layering Skincare: The Ultimate How-To

 Cleanser should be the obvious first step in your skin care regimen, right?
 But now that “double-cleansing” is common parlance, which cleanser comes first?
 Oil-based makeup removers and/or micellar waters, like our Hydrate Refreshing Micellar Water.
 This helps to clear clogged pores from makeup, dead skin cells, or excessive facial oil, which can be especially beneficial for those with oily skin.

-It should be noted that if you’re going extra and doing a mask in your skincare routine, it should generally be applied after cleansing, before anything else.
+It should be noted that if you’re indulging and doing a mask in your skincare routine, it should generally be applied after cleansing, before anything else.
 At Nuria we believe it is important to listen to your skin instead of assigning it a static skin type because your skin is always changing due to dynamic factors like stress, hormones, lifestyle, and your environment.
-However above all, the key is to start with clean skin before applying the skincare products – regardless of whether you think you have oily skin, dry skin, or another skin type.
+However above all, the key is to start with clean skin before applying the skincare products.

-The ideal serum for your routine is one with an active ingredient that helps address what your skin needs and this might change based on seasons, hormones, or your environment.
+The ideal serum for your routine is one with an active ingredient that helps address what your skin needs.
 By listening to your skin, you can go beyond skin type to give it the treatment it really craves.
 And don’t be afraid to hydrate skin your skin even if you perceive yourself as having oily skin.
 Learn more here.

 General Skin Care Layering Tips & Some Caveats